priyankara88/imagerasterweb/README.md

 ## 2. Configure Tailwind to Remove Unused Styles in Production

-In your tailwind.config.js file, add the paths to all your template files under the content key to enable Tailwind’s purge feature:
+In your tailwind.config.js file, add the paths to all your template files under the content key to enable Tailwind’s purge feature

 javascript